mlindhout/katacoda-scenarios/docker-intro/step3.md

 The status column indicates whether the container is running or not.
 If you've follewed this tutorial from the start, you should see 2 containers.

 #### Starting a stopped container
+Now, copy one of the container id's in the first column and execute:
+`docker start <container-id>`

 #### Removing containers